dries007/ModernMasterMind/README.md

 This repository contains the source code and documentation for the 'Beck SC12' and 'AVR Atmega128A', as well as information about the dual port memory usage.

+Some parts of this repository are in Dutch.

 License
 -------
 This project's code is licensed under [the MIT License (MIT)](LICENSE).